Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Introduction

-Our investigation of functional communities in the present paper departs from the perspective of the aforementioned papers, as we focus directly on detecting communities from output dynamics.
-We consider both the formation and the disappearance of functional communities.
-Instead of examining synchronization time scales as a way to partition a network of oscillators, we generate output data from coupled Kuramoto oscillators on networks (which we construct from random-graph models) and identify functional communities from such data.
-These functional communities, whose name takes inspiration from studies of functional brain networks in neuroscience \cite{bassett2013}, arise from communities in networks in which edges encode time-series similarity of the nodes of some network.
-Another name for such communities is ``behavioral communities'', and they were explored briefly in \cite{shalizi2007} using methods from information theory and structural community detection.
+In our investigation of functional communities, we take a different perspective from those in the aforementioned papers.
+We seek to detect communities from output dynamics, and we consider both the formation and the disappearance in time of functional communities.
+To do this, we use the modal-decomposition technique that is known as the dynamic-mode decomposition (DMD).
+For more information about DMD, see \cite{schmid,mezic1,kutz} for comprehensive reviews and \cite{taira, clainche, kutz7} for surveys and discussions of recent extensions.
+The primary benefit of the DMD is that it is a model-free data-processing tool that allows one to generate modal decompositions from arbitrarily complicated data sets over reasonably chosen time intervals.
+Moreover, in contrast to other modal-decomposition methods (such as principle-component analysis), DMD also gives a convenient mechanism to generate models from measured data alone, and it thereby gives a way to sidestep model development in situations in which it is difficult or even impossible.

-To detect functional communities in a model-free way, we use the modal-decomposition technique known as dynamic-mode decomposition (DMD).
-For more information about DMD, see \cite{schmid,mezic1,kutz} for comprehensive reviews and \cite{taira, clainche, kutz7} for further surveys and discussions of recent extensions.
-The primary benefit of the DMD is that it is a model-free data-processing tool {that} allows one to generate modal decompositions from arbitrarily complicated data sets.
-Moreover, in contrast to other data-analysis methods (such as principle-component analysis), DMD also gives a convenient mechanism for generating models from measured data alone, and it thereby gives a way to sidestep model development in situations in which it is difficult or even impossible.
-However, DMD requires the introduction of an infinite-dimensional framework, as one needs to study the spectral properties of an associated Koopman operator \cite{koopman}.
+In the present paper, instead of examining synchronization time scales as a way to partition a network of oscillators, we generate output data from coupled Kuramoto oscillators on networks (which we construct from random-graph models) and identify functional communities using modes that are generated by the DMD.
+The flexibility of the DMD allows us to do this in a time-dependent way, and it therey makes it possible to track the formation and disappearance of communities.